Anonymous IROS 2026 Submission

 Failure: Stable Grasp, Poor Task Compatibility

 The method finds a stable grasp on the bottle, but the grasp is not compatible with the follow-up manipulation.
-The bottle remains secure while the second object is never picked up, illustrating that grasp stability alone is not enough for a multi-stage task.

 Success: Task-Compatible Initialization